ALKEN® LRSD 890

 • Eye Protection: Splash-proof chemical safety goggles, full face shield.
 Do not wear contact lenses.
 Recommend eyewash fountain nearby where product is handled in concentrated form (LRSD 890 contains < 10% concentration).

-• Other Control Measures: A source of clean water should be available in the work area or flushing eyes and skin.
+• Other Control Measures: A source of clean water should be available in the work area for flushing eyes and skin.

 cyan divider line